elastic/terraform-provider-ec/docs/data-sources/ec_stack.md

 ~> **NOTE:** Depending on the stack version, some values may not be set.
 These will not be available for interpolation.

 * `version` - The stack version.
 * `accessible` - To have this version accessible/not accessible by the calling user.
-This is only relevant for Elastic Cloud ESS, not for ECE.
+This is only relevant for Elasticsearch Service (ESS), not for ECE.
 * `min_upgradable_from` - The minimum stack version recommended.
 * `upgradable_to` - The stack version you can upgrade to.
 * `allowlisted` - To include/not include this version in the `allowlist`.
 This is only relevant for Elastic Cloud ESS, not for ECE.